IgniteUI/igniteui-docfx/en/components/tree.md

 ```
 In this mode a parent's selection state entirely depends on the selection state of its children.
 When a parent has some selected and some deselected children, its checkbox is in an indeterminate state.

+### Angular Tree Checkbox
+The Angular Tree component provides built-in support for check boxes, allowing users to select more than one item.

+The TreeView check boxes also have a tri-state mode, which is applicable only for parent nodes.
+In this mode, the parent node will go into the indeterminate state when the child nodes are partially checked.
 ## Keyboard Navigation
 Keyboard navigation in IgxTree provides a rich variety of keyboard interactions for the user.
 This functionality is enabled by default and allows to navigate through the nodes.